vespa-engine/documentation/en/mtls.md

 You can constrain which certificates may access the internal Vespa service by using *authorization rules*.
 These are consulted as part of every TLS handshake and must pass before any connection can be established.

-Authorization rules are specified as part of the JSON configuration file.
+Authorization rules are specified as part of the JSON configuration file using the top-level [`authorized-peers`](#top-level-elements) member.
+See the [reference documentation](reference/mtls.html#peer-authorization-rules) for details on syntax and semantics.

 #### Example
 Let's assume our Vespa cluster consists of many nodes, each with their own certificate signed by a shared Certificate Authority.